Whole House Fans and Attic Fans

 Does a Whole House Fan Move Lots Of Air?

 A typical whole-house fan moves vast amounts of air.
 The blades of the fan can be large, and they can have significant pitch so they can move thousands of cubic feet of air per minute.

 Turn one of these bad boys on inside an average-sized ranch home that has 2,400 square feet of finished floor space, and you can replace every bit of stale, hot inside air with cooler outside air in less than five minutes.

-These fans are designed to pull air through a house and exhaust the air into an attic space.
-Since you live in a area that has low humidity, they are superb and highly efficient cooling devices.
+These fans are designed to pull air through a house and exhaust the air by pushing it through an attic space.
+Since you live in an area that has low humidity, they are superb and highly efficient cooling devices.

 They work best when they are operated in the early evening or night hours as outdoor temperatures start to nosedive and the inside air temperature of a house is still high.
 As outdoor humidity rises, the cooling effect from whole-house fans drops.

 An attic fan is completely different.
 These are smaller fans designed to move hundreds of cubic feet of air per minute out of your attic area only.
 These are mounted to the surface of your roof in most cases looking like a small space ship has landed on your home.

 In some cases, the fans can be mounted INSIDE your attic on a vertical gable wall.
 You then see a louvered vent in your gable wall.